zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 This method sets the user role before joining a channel, and allows you to switch the user role after joining a channel.

-> This method is only applicable when you set the channel profile as command mode when calling `setChannelProfile`.
+> This method is only applicable when you set the channel profile as command mode when calling `SetChannelProfile`.

 <table>
 <colgroup>